 Introduction

-VAT is charged in all imports in the EU regardless of their value.
+VAT is charged on all imports into the EU regardless of their value.
 The use of the Import One Stop Shop (IOSS) allows import VAT to paid at the point of supply rather at the point of importation.

 The IOSS can be used to declare, and pay, the import VAT where: